bspfsystems/BungeeIPC/USAGE.md

 The permissions for the commands differ in the same way.
 Bukkit's permission nodes will be `bungeeipc.command.ipc[.<node>]`, whereas BungeeCord will use `bungeeipc.command.ipcb[.<node>]`.
 If required by the permission management system, the Bukkit permissions may need to be duplicated to each server.

 Only the Bukkit-based commands, descriptions, and permission nodes will be shown in the following section.
 If any command differs between Bukkit and BungeeCord, the BungeeCord information will be appended in _italics_.
-Wherever you see a command or permission node below in the below section, you can replace `/ipc` and `.ipc.` with `/ipcb` and `.ipcb.`, respectively.
+Wherever you see a command or permission node in the following section, you can replace `/ipc` and `.ipc.` with `/ipcb` and `.ipcb.`, respectively.

 ### Common Commands